-A complete list of Metro-North's 2022 capital projects may be accessed at the MTA Capital Programs Dashboard under Projects on the MTA website at https://new.mta.info.
+Project information for all MTA Capital Program investments, including Metro-North projects, may be accessed at the MTA Capital Programs Dashboard under Projects on the MTA website at http://web.mta.info/capitaldashboard/CPDPlan.html?PLN=8&AGY=a.

 Major capital projects currently underway or in planning include the following:

-Purchases of Rolling Stock
+Purchase of Rolling Stock

 M-8 Cars (Joint Project with CTDOT).
 This project, jointly funded with CTDOT, entails the design, manufacture, testing, and delivery of 405 new M-8 electric multiple-unit cars for the New Haven Line.
 The initial award for a total of 300 cars was made in 2006; options for a total of 80 cars were awarded, with an additional 25 single cars purchased in 2011 and delivered in 2015.
 Three additional cars were ordered in 2014 and delivered in 2016 to replace cars damaged in a derailment.
 Additional orders totaling 66 cars were approved by the MTA Board in 2016 and 2017.
-The first pair was delivered in October 2020, with subsequent deliveries ongoing.
+The first pair was delivered in October 2020.
+Anticipated delivery of the final married pair is February 2024.
+Metro-North will have 471 total M8 cars once all have been delivered.

-Dual Mode Locomotive Procurement.
-A contract was awarded to Siemens Mobility Inc. for the design, manufacture, testing, and delivery of 19 dual-mode locomotives, an initial option for eight additional locomotives, and related equipment.
-These new locomotives will replace 27 GE Genesis locomotives purchased in 1995, providing both electric and diesel service on the Hudson, Harlem, and the New Haven lines.
-Contract options include up to 32 additional locomotives for Metro-North, up to 66 locomotives in an alternate configuration for LIRR, up to 20 locomotives in an alternate configuration for CTDOT, and up to 26 locomotives in an alternate configuration for NYS DOT.
+Dual Mode Locomotive Replacement.
+One of Metro-North's critical needs is fleet modernization, including replacement of the aged Genesis locomotives to deliver more reliable, greener service.
+In 2021, a contract was awarded to Siemens Mobility Inc. for the design, manufacture, testing, and delivery of nineteen (19) dual-mode locomotives, an initial option for eight (8) additional locomotives, and related equipment.
+These new Dual Mode locomotives will replace 27 GE Genesis locomotives purchased in 1995, providing both electric and diesel service on the Hudson, Harlem, and New Haven lines.
+The new locomotive fleet provides significant improvements in emissions.
+The new units will also be able to operate in electric mode throughout third-rail territory, rather than just in Manhattan.
+Reduction in carbon emissions is estimated to be approximately 25,000 metric tons annually.
+Design was completed in Q4 2022 and manufacturing of the first pilot locomotive has already begun, ahead of schedule.
+Anticipated completion is April 2027.